 Even though it’s a pretty small foot problem, blisters can be a big pain.
 They’re also super tempting to pop—I’m surprised there’s not yet a Dr. Blister Popper—but don’t do it!
-Instead, follow my careful guide to treating (and preventing) those pesky blisters.
+Because blisters aren't like pimples.

-How to Treat a Blister
+How to Treat a Blister on Your Foot

 The same applies to larger blisters.
 If you can keep them covered, do it.
 But, if a blister is too big to cover and is making daily movement painful, we can drain it—in the office!
 Once again—don’t do this at home.
 In my office, I’ll insert a small, sterile needle in the blister to drain the fluid.